-Agile isn’t a standard recipe, but rather a philosophy.
-It’s a mindset in which change isn’t the goal, but rather the starting point to business value.
+Agile is not a standard recipe, but a philosophy.
+It’s a mindset in which change isn’t the goal, but the starting point to business value.
 The agile journey is walked to create more efficient processes.

-Agile uses methods and frameworks such as Lean, Scrum, DevOps, Continuous Delivery and the Scaled Agile Framework (SAFe).
-As an Agile Coach, you need to be aware of all these different methods, and know how and when to use them.
+Agile practitioners use methods and frameworks such as Lean, Scrum, DevOps, Continuous Delivery, and the Scaled Agile Framework (SAFe).
+As an Agile Coach, you need to be aware of all these different framework and know-how and when to use them

-Critical to being a great Agile coach is the ability to drive change and progress in areas that can deliver the most value to the business.
-Aligning teams and business and ensuring that impact is noticeable and measurable is the hallmark of a great Agile coach.
+Critical to being a great Agile coach is the ability to drive, change and progress in areas that can deliver the most value to business agility.
+Coaching and aligning teams and business and ensuring that impact is noticeable and measurable is the hallmark of a great Agile coach.

-As a coach you need to be constantly open to new techniques, tools and insights – versatility is key.
+As a coach you need to be open to new techniques, tools, and insights – versatility is key.

-Dealing with different stakeholders from teams to executives and helping this diverse group gain more insight into their performance themselves, and take responsibility for it is a special skill.
+Dealing with different stakeholders from teams to executives and helping this diverse group gain more insight into their performance themselves and take responsibility for it is a special skillset.

-This will only work if you’re able to gain the trust of teams.
-In order to do this you need a good capacity for sympathy and empathy.
+This will only work if you are able to gain the trust of teams.
+To do this, you need a good capacity for sympathy and empathy.

 Write to us for businness or training queries